 Bodybuilding is a great way to sculpt and tone muscles, but the strain that it places on the body is sometimes too much to bear.
 Injuries are not uncommon among bodybuilders, and lower back pain is one of the most common problems experienced by lifters everywhere.

 If you’re experiencing lower back pain, you don’t have to stop your workout routine.
 However, you should remember these tips that will help you manage your back pain and heal quickly.
+Warming up, stretching properly, and maintaining strict form will go a long way, but try these too:

 Practice the RICE Method